Sign up to Wool.com and create your own personal wool hub.

 - Better match soil phosphorus levels to pasture stocking rates.

-- Reduce woolgrowers' cost of production by reducing phosphorus fertilizer input costs.
+- Reduce woolgrowers' cost of production by reducing phosphorus and nitrogen fertilizer input costs.

 - Minimise phosphorus leaching into waterways to reduce the environmental footprint of wool, and biodiversity losses from poor water quality and algal blooms.